Maximising Thermal Mass with Bare Concrete Walls or solid concrete plastered and tiled.

 The cheapest planed timber might be floor boards.
 But floor boards need to be supported underneath every 400mm.
 If you have 4x2s vertically behind floor boards then you need rods every 400mm as well.

-If it were for me, I think I would use scaffold board timber.
+If it were for me and I wanted a timber grain, I think I would use scaffold board timber.
 38mm thick only needs the rods and strongback timbers every metre.

 You could buy scaffold boards then get them planed through a thicknesser.